stivlo/gae-goodeatin/README.md

 GoodEating Google App Engine application, from Dan Pilone's video tutorials - O'Reilly breakdown.

 The videos are not free, they can be purchased separately, but if you plan to watch them all, is cheaper to use a Safari Book Online Subscription.
-I'm currently working through the videos.
+This is not the official source code.

 * [Developing Applications on a Cloud Platform](http://shop.oreilly.com/product/0636920010739.do)